leaysgur/slides/docs/vuefes_jp-2025/index.md

 > https://github.com/oxc-project/oxc/issues/11582

 - There is a coverage to verify TS syntax support
-  - 🅰️ Can parse (no syntax errors)
+  - 🅰️ Expect to parse (without syntax errors)
-  - 🅱️ Can't parse (has syntax errors)
+  - 🅱️ Expect to fail (with syntax errors)
 - Currently, 🅰️ is high (99%) but 🅱️ is low (40%)
   - Errors requiring type info, dragging it down